michaelwerger/keras_based_line_identification/README.md

 Update 2025-06-15:
-Scaling factor added for intensity in training images the trained model is used in project "filtertransmission" to calibrate the grism dispersion
+Scaling factor added for intensity in training images the trained model achieves an accuracy of roughly 91 % (run test.ipynb or test.py for inference) if used on real data (e.g., measurement of an calibration lamp), a simple rule significantly improves the result, see "filtertransmission" project the trained model is used in project "filtertransmission" to calibrate the grism dispersion

 Michael Werger, June 2025